-The R Series is a versatile external defibrillator.
-The device powers up in AED mode automatically.
-Depending on local protocols, the device may start prompting the operator to PERFORM CPR or the device may start analyzing ECG automatically, prompt the operator to STAND CLEAR, charge the defibrillator (if appropriate), and prompt the operator to PRESS SHOCK in between periods of CPR.
-The device can be switched to Manual mode after power up.
+The R Series is a versatile manual/advisory external defibrillator.
 When operating in the manual configuration, the device operates as a conventional defibrillator where the device's charging and discharging are fully controlled by the operator.
 In advisory mode, some of the features of the device are automated and a sophisticated algorithm is used to identify shockable ECG rhythms (VF and wide complex VT >150 bpm) that should be treated by defibrillator shock delivery.
 Depending on local protocols, the unit may be configured to automatically analyze the ECG, charge the defibrillator (if appropriate), and prompt the operator to PRESS SHOCK between periods of CPR.

 The R Series unit assists caregivers during cardiopulmonary resuscitation (CPR) by evaluating the rate and depth of chest compressions and providing feedback to the rescuer.

-Real CPR Help® requires the use of OneStepTM CPR electrodes or OneStepTM Complete electrodes.
+Real CPR Help® requires the use of OneStepTM CPR electrodes or OneStep Complete electrodes.
 When using these pads, the displayed ECG waveforms can be adaptively filtered, using the See-Thru CPR® feature, to reduce the artifact caused by chest compressions.